-The department will pay to qualified employees a premium of fifty dollars (\$50) per month (see below; converted to hourly figure or per pay period figure), provided that the employee has obtained an M.A. degree from any accredited state college.
+The department will pay to qualified employees a premium of fifty dollars (\$50) per month 10 (see below; converted to hourly figure or per pay period figure), provided that the employee has 11 12 obtained an M.A. degree from any accredited state college.

 Master's Degree \$50 month premium

-(converted to hourly figure or
+a shell a description of the (converted to hourly figure or

 pay period figure)